ocadotechnology/codeforlife-package-python/docs/client-side-encryption.md

 ## 4. Django ORM Integration

 To make working with encrypted data seamless, we've integrated the encryption logic directly into Django's ORM.
-This is achieved through a combination of a base model class, custom model fields, and descriptors.
+This is achieved through a combination of a base model class, custom model fields, and explicit property accessors.

 ### Associated Data for Integrity